 The Certification tab displays the result certification status and indicates whether the code analysis for a scan was complete.
-Results certification is a check to ensure that the analysis results have not been altered after Micro Focus Fortify Static Code Analyzer or Fortify Runtime Application Protection produced them.
+Results certification is a check to ensure that the analysis results have not been altered after Micro Focus Fortify Static Code Analyzer produced them.
 Results certification shows specific information about the scanned code, including:

-- · FPR certification - Certification details such as the results and rules signatures
+- FPR certification - Certification details such as the results and rules signatures